6 Steps to Creating a Cosy Reading Nook at Your Place

 Drop me a comment down below if you have any questions or have some of your own product/styling tips to share.
 PS the photo above is via Freedom.

-1. The Chair is Everything (so choose wisely)
+1. The Chair is Everything (Choose Wisely)

 I know all the latest chair trends.
 The chairs-of-the-moment are either armless, feature wooden arms, tough leather material or worst of all: the leather sling chair that looks amazing but is horrible to sit in.